ipaspeak/release/README.md

 - Click "Speak!" to generate the audio pronunciation of the IPA string.

+Linux - Currently there is no static build for the linux version of the application, you will need to install Qt libraries (application was built on Qt5.5) to run the application

-Linux - Go to "dictsource" located within the root directory "IpaSpeak"
+- Go to "dictsource" located within the root directory "IpaSpeak"

 - Execute the IpaSpeak binary